etwk/blog/content/lists/books.md

 	- [ ] An Introduction to Zen Buddhism
 	- [ ] Zen and Japanese Culture #must
 	- [ ] The Zen Doctrine of No Mind
+- [ ] Seeing Clearly: A Buddhist Guide to Life (Guides to the Good Life) (Nicolas Bommarito)

 ### Hindu
 - [ ] The Upanishads: Breath from the Eternal (Swami Prabhavanada (Translator), Frederick Manchester (Translator)) #must
 - Ramakrishna
 	- [ ] The Life of Ramakrishna (Romain Rolland)
 	- [ ] The Gospel of Ramakrishna (Swami Abhedananda)

+### Mystic
+- Sadhguru #meditation #yoga
+	- [x] Inner Engineering: A Yogi's Guide to Joy
+	- [ ] Karma: A Yogi's Guide to Crafting Your Destiny
+	- [ ] Death An Inside Story: A book for all those who shall die
+	- [ ] Adiyogi: The Source of Yoga

+## Strategy
+### Game Theory
+- [ ] The Art of Strategy: A Game Theorist's Guide to Success in Business and Life (Avinash K. Dixit, Barry J. Nalebuff) #must
+- [ ] A Beautiful Mind: The Life of Mathematical Genius and Novel Laureate John Nash (Sylvia Nasar) #biology #must
+- [ ] Games of Strategy (Avinash K. Dixit, Susan Skeath, David H. Reiley Jr.) #examples

 ## Teaching
 - [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must